dasch-swiss/dsp-meta/docs/data/future-datamodel.md

 !!! answer
     What is the meaning of `dateCreated` in this context?

-~~Datasets are for internal use,~~
-~~they serve to partition the data into manageable chunks. ~~ ~~This is done both by type of data (RDF vs. assets), and by size.~~
+~~Datasets are for internal use,they serve to partition the data into manageable chunks.
+This is done both by type of data (RDF vs. assets), and by size.~~

-~~In some cases, there may be a "logical" grouping consisting a dataset,~~ ~~e.g. if data is digitized in a batch and there is a temporal separation between the batches. ~~ ~~In these cases, the project may make use of the descriptive metadata of the dataset. ~~ ~~But normally, the dataset is just a technical entity, and should not carry semantic information.~~
+~~In some cases, there may be a "logical" grouping consisting a dataset, e.g. if data is digitized in a batch and there is a temporal separation between the batches.
+In these cases, the project may make use of the descriptive metadata of the dataset.
+But normally, the dataset is just a technical entity, and should not carry semantic information.~~

 A project can have more than one dataset if it's the project's wish and if it provides meaningful grouping of the records e.g., 2 researchers worked one one part of the data and the 2 other researchers on the other part of the data, EKWS digitizing different boxes and each box becomes a dataset.
 A record can only be part of one dataset.